 I remember when I first saw the term “narrative nonfiction” in my state’s reading standards and honestly, I didn’t know what it meant!
-If you’re new to teaching a narrative nonfiction unit, I hope this post will give you a good overview to get you started!
+If you’re new to teaching literary nonfiction, I hope this post will give you a good overview to get you started!

 What Is Narrative Nonfiction?

 It’s kind of tricky to differentiate between narrative nonfiction and historical fiction.
-To me, the difference is that narrative nonfiction is more about presenting facts through a story, and historical fiction is more about telling a story that is based on some facts.
+To me, narrative nonfiction is more about presenting facts through a story, and historical fiction is more about telling a story that is based on some facts.
 Clear as mud, lol.

 Introducing Narrative Nonfiction

-There are tons of ways you can do this, but one activity to start the unit is to put out a selection of nonfiction, fiction, and narrative nonfiction books and have students explore them.
+One way to kick off this unit is to put out a selection of nonfiction, fiction, and literary nonfiction books for students to explore.
 You can have them work in small groups to discuss what they notice about the formats of the books and maybe sort them into groups.

-They’ll start to see that expository nonfiction books have text features and mostly stick to the facts, but narrative nonfiction books look a lot more like fiction books.
-You can have groups share out the characteristics they’re seeing and create an anchor chart.
+They’ll start to see that expository nonfiction books have text features and mostly stick to the facts, but narrative nonfiction books look a lot more like fiction and often contain dialogue.
+I like to create an anchor chart as groups share the characteristics they notice.

-Another good way for students to see the difference between expository texts and narrative nonfiction texts is to use book pairings.
-You can match narrative nonfiction books with nonfiction titles on the same topic.
+Another way to teach students the difference between expository texts and narrative nonfiction texts is to pair literary nonfiction books with nonfiction books on the same topic.
 Students can compare and contrast the structures and details of the two books.
-I ask students to discuss which type is the most efficient to use if you need to find a fact quickly, and I also like to have them chat about which type they personally prefer.
-You can also try using shorter paired passages, which are great for reading groups.
+I ask students to discuss which type is the most efficient to use if you need to find a fact quickly, and I also have them share which type they prefer.
+You can also try using shorter passages, which are great for reading groups.

 I, Fly: The Buzz About Flies and How Awesome They Are by Bridget Heos and Flies by Larry Dane Brimner

-There are tons of reading skills that you can weave into a narrative nonfiction unit, including:
+There are tons of reading skills that you can weave into a literary nonfiction unit, including:

 - summarizing the events and supporting details (and sequencing, too)